-

 Reflections after the first year of photography

-Feb 15, 2025Here I am, trying to make sense of a bunch of scattered notes written during my trip to Thailand.
+February 15th, 2025Here I am, trying to make sense of a bunch of scattered notes written during my trip to Thailand.
 It was in Chiang Dao that I first started reflecting on my first year of taking photography seriously.
-Hard to believe, but it’s already been a year since I gifted myself a Fujifilm X-T5 for Christmas.
+Hard to believe, but it’s already been a year since I gifted myself a Fujifilm …

 What a weekend in Porto taught me